Chapter 15

 Let us notice the following verses,

-1-4 … The Lord sends His prophet, Nathan, to David with a story of how a rich man took the poor man's lamb for dinner.
+1-4 … The Lord sent His prophet, Nathan, to David with a story of how a rich man took the poor man's lamb for his dinner.

 5-6 … David responded to the story by telling Nathan that the rich man deserved to be killed and should pay back to the poor man four times of what the lamb was worth.

-13-14 … David acknowledged his sin to God.
+13 … David acknowledged his sin to God.
 Consequently, God took away David's sin.
 In other words, God forgave David and spared his life.
 However, this did not mean that God was also going to take away the physical consequences of David's sin.
-As one read further in the history of David we find that Absalom, one of David's favorite sons, rose up against him.
-In fact Absalom seized the throne, drove David out of Jerusalem and then, in broad daylight, slept with David's concubines.
-It was only after David's army defeated Absalom in a bloody battle that King David was able to return to his kingship in Jerusalem.
-If all this was not difficult enough we also fine in verse 14 that God told King David that the child he fathered with Bathsheba was to die.
+As one read further in the history of David, we find that David's favorite son Absalom, rose up against him.
+In fact Absalom seized the throne, drove David out of Jerusalem and then, in broad daylight, took David's wives.
+It was only after David's army defeated Absalom in a bloody battle that King David was able to return to Jerusalem.
+If all this was not difficult enough we also fine in verse 14b God told King David that the child he fathered with Bathsheba was to die.

 The message here is the same for us.
-Specifically, even though God will forgive us of our sins so that we will not perish or die, we still may very well have to live with the consequence of our actions.
+Specifically, so that we will not lose our salvation God will forgive us of our sins.
+However, we still may have to live with the consequence of our actions.

-After Nathan finished declaring to King David God's judgements, Nathan went home.
-After Nathan left, God inflicted the child David had fathered with a deadly illness.
+After Nathan finished declaring God's judgments he went home.
+Subsequently, God inflicted the child with a deadly illness.
 This is recorded in,

 2 Samuel 12:15